-• Supercomputers: Typically priced from \$500,000 to more than \$85 million, supercomputers are high-capacity machines with hundreds of thousands of processors that can perform over 1 trillion calculations per second.
-These are the most expensive but fastest computers available.
-"Supers," as they are called, have been used for tasks requiring the processing of enormous volumes of data, such as doing the U.S. census count, forecasting weather, designing aircraft, modeling molecules, breaking codes, and simulating explosion of nuclear bombs.
-More recently they have been employed for business purposes-for instance, sifting demographic marketing information-and for creating film animation.
-The fastest computer in the world, which cost \$85 million and looks like rows of refrigerator-size boxes, is the IBM ASCI White (Accelerated Strategies Computing Initiative White) at the Lawrence Livermore Laboratory in Livermore, California.
-This supercomputer has 8192 processors, and it can process 12.3 trillion operations per second.
-It takes up 12,000 square feet-the space required by two NBA basketball courts.
-It weighs 106 tons.
-It has 97,000 times the memory of a 64-megabyte microcomputer and 16,000 times the secondary storage capacity of a 10-gigabyte microcomputer hard disk.
-It uses 83 miles of wiring.
+available.
+"Supers," as they are called, have been used for tasks requiring the processing of enormous volumes of data, such as doing the U.S. census count, forecasting weather, designing aircraft, modeling molecules, breaking encryption codes, and simulating explosion of nuclear bombs.
+More recently they have been employed for business purposes-for instance, sifting demographic marketing informationand for creating film animation.
+The fastest computer in the world, which cost \$350 million and looks like rows of refrigerator-size boxes, is the NEC Earth Simulator in Yokohama, Japan.
+This supercomputer has 5,120 main processors, each of which consists of 8 subprocessors.
+It occupies a space the size of four tennis courts and uses 2,800 kilometers of cable.
+NEC's supercomputer will create a "virtual planet earth" by processing mountains of data sent from satellites, ocean buoys, and other worldwide observation points.
+The system will analyze and predict environmental activities and changes, including global warming, El Niño effects, marine pollution, rainfall patterns, tectonic plate movement, typhoons, and earthquakes.